Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Spectral and Photometric Analysis of Pseudo-LRD-NOM

 \subsection{Further clues from the spectral slope $\beta_{\rm UV}^{\rm spec}$ and SED fitting on the photometry}

 To further understand {\it Pseudo-LRD-NOM}'s nature, we study its SED as traced by the HST and NIRCam broad-band photometry.
-For the SED fitting, we did not incorporate the F460M filter photometry, though, as it is significantly affected by the H$\alpha$ emission.
+We considered total photometry in all passbands, but we explicitly excluded both the F444W and F460M filter flux densities, as they are significantly affected by the H$\alpha$ emission.

-We made use of the SED-fitting code \textsc{Cigale} \citep{boquien_cigale_2019}, considering different combinations of stellar$+$nebular and stellar$+$AGN models.
+To perform the SED fitting, we made use of the code \textsc{Cigale} \citep{boquien_cigale_2019}, considering different combinations of stellar$+$nebular and stellar$+$AGN models.
 For the stellar templates we employed a delayed star-formation history with a secondary burst, allowing the age of the stellar population to select from 1~Myr to 1000~Myr.
 Stellar populations are produced from BC03 models \citep{bruzual_stellar_2003}, with stellar metallicites varying between $\rm Z_{\odot}$ and $\sim$1/1000~$\rm Z_{\odot}$.
 We included the effect of dust attenuation following a modified \citet{calzetti_dust_2000} attenuation law with E(B-V) values ranging from 0 to 1.
 For the stellar$+$nebular model, nebular emission is included with a fixed ionization parameter $\log_{10}(\mathrm{U})=-2$ and gas-phase metallicities varying across the same range as the stellar metallicity.
 In the stellar$+$AGN model, we utilise the SKIRTOR 2016 AGN model \citep{stalevski_dust_2016} with an opening angle of 70$^{\circ}$ and AGN fractions of 0, 0.01, and $0.1-0.9$ with steps of 0.1.